RenderKit/ospray/doc/api.md

 counterclockwise.

-For hexahedral cells, each hexahedron is formed by a group of eight indices into the vertics and data value.
+For hexahedral cells, each hexahedron is formed by a group of eight indices into the vertices and data value.
 Vertex ordering is the same as `VTK_HEXAHEDRON` -- four bottom vertices counterclockwise, then top four counterclockwise.